static-frame/static-frame-ftgu/README.md

-# StaticFrame from the Ground Up
+# StaticFrame from the Ground Up: Getting Started with Immutable DataFrames

 A Jupyter notebook tutorial for getting started with StaticFrame.